junlangliu/Entropy_code/README.md

-# Sustainable protein waste regeneration via entropy-driven conformational change
+# Entropy-driven Denaturation for Sustainable Regeneration of Protein Waste